Financial Conflicts of Interest

 - All workforce members with systems access are required to complete required online training through the Rady Children’s Learning Center Intranet page.
 The training is called “Promoting Objectivity and Transparency in Research.”
 Log on at https://radychildrens.csod.com; if you already have access, click here to go directly to the training.
 Individuals without systems access must contact the Research Administration Office.

 - Submit disclosures as outlined in the FCOI Policy using the online disclosure system.
-Disclosure forms can also be obtained from the Research Administration Office.
+The FCOI Policy and Disclosure forms can be obtained from the Research Administration Office.

 - Understand that some details of investigator disclosures must be made available on a publicly accessible website.